TamaTamaGoGo/MCRPi/README.md

 # MCRPi---MineCraft-for-RaspberryPi
 Easy GUI application - Minecraft download and prepare

-This is script to RaspberryPi Rasbian Buster.
+This is script to RaspberryPi Rasbian but I think it will work on linux too...

 This application can download and prepare Minecraft.

+You can install Minecraft Server too!

 Using zenity dialog.